Hello and welcome to the final LEC Team preview for the upcoming spring split. Some would say we saved the best for last.

 This year Fnatic will be wanting to reign supreme yet again.
 However, even one of Europe’s most successful teams couldn’t help but change their staff and roster in a bid to remain the best in the west.

 YoungBuck remains at Fnatic for the upcoming season but in his more familiar role as head coach.
-YoungBuck is one of the best coaches in Europe.
+Quite simply, YoungBuck is one of the best coaches in Europe.
 His six straight EU LCS titles with two different organisations proves this.
-Despite Dylan Falco being Fnatic’s head coach last season, many saw YoungBuck as the mastermind behind Fnatic’s success.
+Despite Dylan Falco being Fnatic’s head coach last season, many saw YoungBuck as the mastermind behind the team’s success.
 Both domestically and internationally.
 His ability to coach bad habits out his players and execute drafts when on stage are major differences that make him stand above other head coaches in the LEC.
-With YoungBuck’s winning streak on the line this split he will certainly be wanting to claim a seventh title in a row.
+With YoungBuck’s winning streak on the line, he will certainly be wanting to claim a seventh title in a row.
 To support him he has an entirely new set of staff at his disposal.

 Helping YoungBuck out is Fnatic’s new assistant coach Mephisto.
 Don’t be surprised if you’ve never heard of him.
-The Frenchman comes highly recommended by YoungBuck himself after an interviewing process for the role.
-While we do not know who applied, it is likely that more experienced coaches would have put their resume in.
-However, Mephisto was the man who brought new ideas to the org and it was this innovation that convinced Fnatic to sign him up.
+The Frenchman comes highly recommended by YoungBuck after an interviewing process for the role.
+While we do not know who applied, more experienced coaches would likely have put their resume in.
+However, Mephisto brought new ideas to the org and it was this innovation that convinced Fnatic to sign him up, according to a statement by the head coach.
 He does arrive with coaching experience after being a coach for ROG School for two years, a team which currently applies their trade in the Open Tour France.
 However, this is a massive step to go from the national circuit to Fnatic.

 The five-star team